ijonas/ethereum-speedrun-challenge-4-dex/README.md

 # 🏗 scaffold-eth | 🏰 BuidlGuidl

-iThis repo contains my implementation of the DEX challenge, no. 4 in the Ethereum Speedrun.
+This repo contains my implementation of the DEX challenge, no. 4 in the Ethereum Speedrun.

 The contracts have been deployed and [verified on Rinkeby](https://rinkeby.etherscan.io/address/0xBD44C66C21A90c6ca2784690e2DBD8841cfeede9).